-- first, so that sellers are more informed of the process (direct benefit) to give them more piece of mind knowing things are handled (ultimate benefit)
+- first, so that sellers are more informed of the process (direct benefit) to give them more peace of mind knowing we’ve taken care of everything (ultimate benefit)

 - second, so that the listing marketing is consistent (direct benefit) and sellers can move on sooner with more money in their pocket (ultimate benefit)

-- third, so that everything is laid out and nothing falls through the cracks (direct benefit) to make the process smooth and more profitable
+- third, with a well-laid plan, nothing falls through the cracks (direct benefit) to make the process smooth and more profitable

 Another example would be a real estate agent who offers a free price opinion.
 Again, that is a service.
-The benefit to the customer (well, at first, prospect) would be that he can discover how much he’ll pocket after his house sells, even how much he can buy his next house for, whether he sells it himself or hires an agent.
+The benefit to the customer (well, at first, prospect) would be to discover how much he’ll pocket after his house sells, even how much the client can buy his next house for, whether he sells it himself or hires an agent.